How to grow and care for Violas

 - Small pots or covered seed trays to start your seeds off in.

-- Multi-purpose compost or seed compost.
+- Peat-free multi-purpose compost or seed compost.
 If you’re growing in pots, it’s better to use multi-purpose compost straight off as there will be enough nutrients to sustain the seedling once growing.

 - Watering can for light watering in seed trays.

-- Liquid Seaweed feed - particularly for container gardening.
+- Liquid feed - particularly for container gardening.

 You may only need to do one batch of seed sowing as Violas can self-seed, treating you to a bigger display next year.